How to Cook Chicken in the Microwave

 Published April 28, 2010 | Updated April 30, 2015

 Why spend time baking chicken in the oven when you can use the microwave to cook meals in half the time?
 Whether you consider your microwave a popcorn machine or you have experience cooking entrees in this appliance, you can easily create a great meal with the right kitchen tools and these simple steps.

-Combine all ingredients in a casserole dish.
-Pour enough garlic, salt, and pepper over the chicken to give it flavor and pour the chicken broth over the seasoned breasts.
+Make sure to use only boneless, skinless chicken, as the bones would lengthen the cooking time by quite a bit.
+Place the chicken in a single layer in your baking dish.
+Add enough garlic, salt, and pepper over the chicken to give it flavor and pour the chicken broth over the seasoned breasts.
 Make sure to use a microwave-safe baking dish; metal should never be used for microwave oven cooking.

 Make sure the chicken is cooked thoroughly when cooking in a microwave, as eating raw meat can cause illness.
 Even the best microwave oven may heat food unevenly, so make sure that all parts of the chicken are cooked.